statsd/statsd/docs/metric_types.md

 Timing
 ------

-    glork:320|ms|@0.1
+    plumbus:320|ms|@0.1

-The glork took 320ms to complete this time.
+The plumbus took 320ms to complete this time.
 StatsD figures out percentiles, average (mean), standard deviation, sum, lower and upper bounds for the flush interval.
 The percentile threshold can be tweaked with `config.percentThreshold`.